majusko/pulsar-java-spring-boot-starter/README.md

 All contributors are welcome.
 If you never contributed to the open-source, start with reading the [Github Flow](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow).

 ### Roadmap task
-1. Pick a task from simple roadmap in [Projects](https://github.com/majusko/pulsar-java-spring-boot-starter/projects) section.
+1. Pick a task from [issues](https://github.com/majusko/pulsar-java-spring-boot-starter/issues) section.
 2. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with reference (url) to the task inside the [Projects](https://github.com/majusko/pulsar-java-spring-boot-starter/projects) section.
 3. Rest and enjoy the great feeling of being a contributor.